 Mr Martín Mampaso has a degree in Economics.
-He joined Procter and Gamble in 1976 and stayed with the company for 33 years until his retirement as president of worldwide sales in June 2009.
-He is currently a member of the board of directors of AECOC, of the Governing Board of GS1 US, and the Executive Committee of the Global Commerce Initiative.
+He joined Procter and Gamble in 1976 and stayed with the company for 33 years, taking different responsibilities both in Spain and abroad.
+He retired as president for global sales in June 2009.
+He is currently a member of the board of directors of AECOC, of the Governing Board of GS1 US, and the Executive Committee of the Global Commerce Initiative and of the Board of Directors of Zinkia Entertainment S.A.